How to get started in the project

 To help divide up our work and to make best use of everyone’s talents, we have divided our team into several divisions (we colloquially just call them “teams”).
 At the moment, our divisions/teams are, respectively:

-The research team, which focuses on developing the theoretical groundwork of our space-based power system using both analytical calculations and physics simulations
+The research team, which focuses on developing the theoretical groundwork of our space-based power system using both analytical calculations and physics simulations.
+This is an ideal team to work in if you have training in applied math or physics.

 The build team, which focuses on construction and testing of power system prototypes, with plenty of hands-on work!